 - Are you targeting the right audience with your content?

-A low engagement time is not necessary a bad thing.
-It can means your readers are getting what they want in a quick manner and they leave your blog after getting what they were looking for.
+A low engagement time is not necessarily a bad thing.
+It can mean your readers are getting what they want in a quick manner and they leave your blog after getting what they were looking for.

 Why is there a sudden surge (or dip) in your blog's average engagement time?
 Is the blog loading slowly? is the blog layout broken after an update?
 Is the blog getting new types of users from different traffic sources?